NOW OPEN! Oxford: Microsuction Ear Wax Removal Summertown Oxon OX2

 We provide the most affordable ear wax microsuction service in Oxford, provided by HCPC-registered Audiologists and NMC-registered nurses.
 We take payment for the appointment up front - we are sorry that we have to do this, but many patients have booked and not turned up, which is frustrating for other patients who cannot get an appointment.

 Our Audiologist will inspect your ears using surgical loupes or an otoscope to determine whether your ear canals are full of wax and if microsuction is therefore necessary.

 If there is no ear wax, we will give you advice and/or a hearing test as appropriate.

 If there is wax, we will remove the ear wax expertly using a low power medical suction unit with a tiny, sterile 2 mm suction tube on the end.
 This is so gentle, it feels like barely even a kiss on the cheek.
 Sometimes, despite applying Earol for several days, the ear wax is too stubborn to be removed by microsuction, so we may use special disposable instruments, such as a Jobson Horne Probe, or a St Barts or Rosen Cerumen Hook.
 Whatever method we use, you safety is our top priority at all times.
-If you would like to book a microsuction appointment in Great Yarmouth, click here.
+If you would like to book a microsuction appointment in Oxford, click here.

 We never use a Propulse Ear Irrigator, which has now largely replaced the ear syringe, as according to the British Medical Journal (article here) irrigation or syringing is associated with a high risk of complications, such as failure of wax removal or further impaction of the wax, ear infection, trauma to the ear canal, or perforation of the ear drum.
 Other complications of syringing that have been reported are pain, tinnitus, vertigo (dizziness), and loss of balance or hearing.